 Side note: We are staying in nice hotels but are all bunking up together and Mike has ensured us that very little of the raised money was used as he managed to make some fantastic deals on our behalf.

-If he dances around like a loonatic at any point, you know there is trouble ahead and the best way to deal with it is to power up to full throttle and hit it with everything you have.
+If he dances around like a lunatic at any point, you know there is trouble ahead.
+The best way to deal with it is to power up to full throttle and hit it with everything you have.
 It is easier to fly over holes and rocks at high speed than to try to navigate them or deal with them in any other way.

-Very sad today…we all feel like the trip is coming to an end.
-This is not like any trip or holiday I have ever been on as the bonding is phenominal and the scenery staggering.
+Very sad today.
+We all feel like the trip is coming to an end.
+This is not like any trip or holiday I have ever been on as the bonding is phenomenal and the scenery staggering.
 Woke up this morning at silly o clock and it was boiling hot at 7am.
 The rest of the day got even hotter!

-So, last night, after a few more beers and rather late at night we decided to finish the job…with a grade 0 all over!
-We put around a couple of buckets for donations and raised a further 1200 Rand (£120 approxinately).
+So, last night, after a few more beers and rather late at night we decided to finish the job.
+With a grade 0 all over!
+We put around a couple of buckets for donations and raised a further 1200 Rand (£120 approximately).
 Excellent night and woke up feeling surprisingly good.

-Rather uneventful start to the day with lots of dirt tracks and tarmac although the best event of the ENTIRE week was a few short kilometers away!!!!!
+Rather uneventful start to the day with lots of dirt tracks and tarmac although the best event of the ENTIRE week was a few short kilometres away!!!!!

-We rode into town as an entire team with team leaders, sweeps, medics, families, Mike Glover’s kids on their bikes and we stopped the entire town in its tracks. we had “blues and twos” for escort stopping all the traffic at the lights as we wove our way round the town.
+We rode into town as an entire team with team leaders, sweeps, medics, families, Mike Glover's kids on their bikes.
+We stopped the entire town in its tracks.
+We even had "blues and twos" for escort stopping all the traffic at the lights as we wove our way round the town.